maciejs20/ContainerWkshp/1-PrepareLab/README.md

 From that screen,  you can use this temporaty email address (cugebezaza@utooemail.com for example) for the time to register to the IBM Cloud.

 ### Sign in to IBM Cloud
-If you don't have already registered to **IBM Cloud**,
-Open this link  [IBM Cloud](https://cloud.ibm.com/) or type https://cloud.ibm.com/ in your favorite internet browser.
+If you don't have already registered to **IBM Cloud**, open this link  [IBM Cloud](https://cloud.ibm.com/registration?cm_mmc=IBM-MDS-Container1) or type https://cloud.ibm.com/registration?cm_mmc=IBM-MDS-Container1 in your favorite internet browser.

 ![image-20190118101459166](../images/image-20190118101459166-7802899.png)